GDPR

 The provision of your data is voluntary, but necessary in order to conclude and perform the agreement.
 The failure to provide the data can sometimes make it difficult or completely impossible to handle cases in a way that is in line with your expectations.

-Where does KFE have my personal data from?
+Where does Legal Building have my personal data from?

 Will my personal data be processed in an automated manner?